 For sale, with conditions!
 Now that you can finally take action and sell your probate property in Northern Kentucky, you’ll want to make certain to disclose to your potential buyer that the court’s confirmation of the transaction is required before you can accept, making the offer conditional.

 Commonly, once you’ve petitioned the court for a hearing to confirm your sale, you can expect delays on the court calendars ranging from between 20 to 40 days, from the filing date.

 Plan to collect a 10 percent deposit from the buyer at this time, which is based on the purchase price.

-Because the ultimate goal of the sale of a probate property in Greater Cincinnati and Northern Kentucky is to garner the highest amount possible for the estate, you must advertise your court hearing to the general public for a process known as open bidding.
+Because the ultimate goal of the sale of a probate property in Northern Kentucky is to garner the highest amount possible for the estate, you must advertise your court hearing to the general public for a process known as open bidding.
 This allows any additional interested parties to participate in the purchase of the real estate, aiding in raising the final purchase price.

 Now you’ll need to attend the court hearing and wait until the unconditional bidding has concluded and a cashier’s check is presented for the final figure.
 Your buyer will be able to participate along with any member of the public who so chooses, bids increase by $500 at a time.

 Should a new buyer overbid your buyer during the court proceedings, be prepared to refund their 10 percent deposit.
 Otherwise, should your original buyer maintain the highest bid, the funds you previously collected from them would be applied to the purchase.